 \section{Geodesic 1D quantum wires on a Rashba sphere}

-We model spin carriers dynamics along curved 1D quantum circuits by following the works of Jensen and Koppe~\cite{Jensen1971}, da~Costa~\cite{daCosta1982}, and Ortix~\cite{ortix2015}.
-The Hamiltonian for non-relativistic electrons in a flat 2DEG subject to SOC produced by electric fields reads
+We model spin carrier dynamics along curved 1D quantum circuits by following the works of Jensen and Koppe~\cite{Jensen1971}, da~Costa~\cite{daCosta1982}, and Ortix~\cite{ortix2015}.
+The Hamiltonian for non-relativistic electrons in a flat 2DEG subject to SOC produced by a uniform electric field reads